 Information Technology Vision and Strategy

 Georgia’s vision for information and communications technology is captured in the Georgia Enterprise IT Strategic Plan 2025, the latest update to the state’s assessment of issues influencing which technology solutions agencies will deploy in the years ahead.
-The plan was published in May 2017 with an updated edition published in FY 2020.
-The updated vision is accessible online at https://gta.georgia.gov/it-strategic-plan-2025.
+The plan was published in May 2017 with an updated edition published in FY 2022.
+The updated vision is accessible on the IT Strategic Plan webpage.

 The state reviewed its technology vision this year, given the dramatic impact of the COVID-19 pandemic on normal business operation.
 In most cases, Georgia’s response to the pandemic has not affected the long-term view of how technology will enable strategic objectives.
-However, it has shifted priorities and will result in achieving some objectives earlier than expected.
+However, it has shifted priorities and led to achieving some objectives earlier than expected.
 These achievements resulted from compressing schedules for high-priority technologies, and no significant delays in any objectives are anticipated.
-A full review of the Enterprise IT Strategic Plan is scheduled for spring 2021.
+A full review of the Enterprise IT Strategic Plan is scheduled for spring 2022.

 The plan is intended to aid Georgia government leaders in making informed technology decisions.
 It defines IT focus areas and goals and sets the technology direction for the state’s IT enterprise.